PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold3/README.md

     |
     ├── demo_data-rank[1-6]/
     │   ├── all_results.json
-    |   ├── predicted_structure.pdb
     │   └── predicted_structure.cif
     |
-    ├── final_features.pkl
     └── msas/
         ├── ...
         └── ...

 ```
 The contents of each output file are as follows:
-* `final_features.pkl` – A `pickle` file containing the input feature NumPy arrays
- used by the models to predict the structures.
 * `msas/` - A directory containing the files describing the various genetic
  tool hits that were used to construct the input MSA.
 * `demo_data-pred-X-Y` - Prediction results of `demo_data.json` in X-th inference and Y-thdiffusion batch,
-including predicted structures in `cif` or `pdb` and a JSON file containing all metrics' results.
+including predicted structures in `cif` and a JSON file containing all metrics' results.
 * `demo_data-rank*` - Ranked results of a series of predictions according to metrics.

 ### Resource Usage